justlovediaodiao/ass/README.md

 # ass
-a project to Adjust timeline of ass subtitles
+a project to adjust timeline of ass subtitles